digitalbricklayer/techteapotcom/content/posts/why-do-i-need-a-network-tap.md

 In the unlikely event of the network tap failing, the monitored system is completely unaffected.

-Of course, the downside is that network taps cost money. :)
+Of course, the downside is that network taps cost money. :smile: